leohx2/CS50s_Web/FinalProject/finalproject/README.md

 Tadaa!
 Now you have it on the projects page.

-Everything above will be showed in the youtube video.
+Everything above will be showed in the youtube video, check it [here](https://www.youtube.com/watch?v=umRPNgarDkw).

 ## Distinctiveness and Complexity